khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220au.md

 - compare [Markdown and HTML](https://codingnconcepts.com/markdown/markdown-vs-html/)
 - set up your LinkedIn and ResearchGate account
+- check difference between jpg and png images with light/dark theme and then on macOS create all in png, perhaps add something in Skitch, optimize, add to repository, check localhost, push with GitHub pages and then check in a couple of minutes (this demonstrates many things.)
 -->

 ### w6 Self- and peer-assessment (presentations, group work)